mohamedelbalooty/taskaia/README.md

-# Taskaia
+# 🔥 Taskaia

-### Taskaia is the note application that show user created notes, tasks and memories.
+#### Taskaia is the note application that show user created notes, tasks and memories.
-I applied all logic you can occurred on any note app such as create or delete or update any of user tasks.
+#### I applied all logic you can occurred on any note app such as create or delete or update any of user tasks.

+#### Please star ⭐ the repo if you like what you see😉.

 -----------------------------------------------------------------------------

-## App Design :
+## 📸 App Design :

 ![1](https://user-images.githubusercontent.com/61595547/163495822-eb593ec0-8751-4c30-9d96-3532bf2679ad.png)
 ![2](https://user-images.githubusercontent.com/61595547/163495815-ddc16ffc-c8e2-4fb0-beab-4f5aca7d812c.png)